On the Addison Reads Audio Blog I talked about why I get vulnerable & admit mistakes to my child.

 Every month both here on Addison Reads and within The Intentional Book Club we have a very distinct theme.
 The objective of establishing a singular theme per month is it gives you the chance to explore and dive deep into the topic with your family throughout the entire month.

-If you are interested in delving deeper into this topic with your family, we would love to have you join us in The Intentional Book Club.
+If you are interested in delving deeper into this topic with your family, we would love to have you join us in The Intentional Book Club as a premium member.
 In the club, we focus on inviting our children into the discovery and exploration of these larger topics through the strategic use of children’s books and activities.
-Every month members receive a theme bundle that includes:
+Our focus theme bundles include:

 - 5+ purposefully chosen book recommendations that relate to the topic